-LANG2024 : Portuguese II 12 credits Final examination (60%) and Coursework (40%).
-The examination consists of one written paper of 2-hour duration and a separate oral examination.
-Whole year Coursework includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed.
+LANG2024 : Portuguese II 12 credits Assessment: Final examination (60%) and Coursework (40%).
+The examinations consist of one written paper of 2-hour duration and a separate oral Whole year examination.
+Coursework includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed, such as long essays, translations, directed reading, etc.

 This course is taught throughout the year and is a continuation of LANG 1026 Portuguese for Beginners - Part II.
 The intention is to build further on the junior level work and widen the scope of exposure to more complex aspects of the language.
 The teaching will diversify through the use of more elaborate material and a variety of teaching techniques including work with video.
-Participants are expected to consolidate their understanding of Portuguese language and develop further their production and reception skills.
+Participants are expected to consolidate their understanding of the Portuguese language and develop further their production and reception skills.